Physical Therapist Assistant

 Competitive Entry Selection Process

 The PTA Program selection process is based on a Point System evaluation.
-Points are awarded for the following selection criteria: GPA of PTA Program prerequisite and general education courses, volunteer/experience forms, interview scores, Health Occupations Aptitude Examination scores, and optional points which may be obtained from items listed on the Application Form (for example, completion of CSFH 0101 College Success for Healthcare course with a B or better, etc.).
+Points are awarded for the following selection criteria: GPA of PTA Program prerequisite and general education courses, HESI A2 Exam scores, volunteer/experience forms, interview scores, and optional points which may be obtained from items listed on the Application Form (for example, completion of CSFH 0101 College Success for Healthcare course with a B or better, etc.).
 Qualified applicants are numerically ranked based on the number of acceptance points earned, and are either accepted, placed on an alternate list, or not accepted.
 Due to program size limitations, a number of applicants who meet the additional program application requirements may not be admitted to the program.
 The typical number of new positions available on an annual basis is 20; the final number is dependent upon available resources.
 Should any of the accepted applicants decline admission, an alternate will be offered acceptance to the program.
 In the case of tied applicants, finalists will be chosen based on the date of application.

 A new applicant pool is established for each admission period.
 Applicants who are not admitted for the current application period must re-apply to be considered for a later application period.
 PTA Program applications are available annually from the PTA Program Department.
 The window for submission of completed applications opens on the second Monday of June and closes on the second Monday of July of the current year.
 Selection of students is made one time a year during the summer.
 Newly selected students attend program orientation in the summer and begin program classes in the fall semester.